Ahera Notification 2022-2023

 - Removal is often not a building owner’s best course of action to reduce asbestos exposure.
 In fact, an improper removal can create a dangerous situation where none previously existed.

 - The Environmental Protection Agency (EPA) only requires asbestos removal to prevent significant public exposure to airborne asbestos fibers during building demolition or renovation activities.

 The District’s management plans are available for review through Health & Safety – Risk Management.
-For further information, contact John DeGraw Health, Safety Coordinator who is the Asbestos Designee for Orange-Ulster BOCES at 781-4887.
+For further information, contact Joseph Russo, Assistant Director of Facilities III who is the Asbestos Designee for Orange-Ulster BOCES at (845) 781-4887.